Skip to main content

 – Kenzie (BVSD Graduate)

-The lessons in our curriculum are cumulative.
-Each session is designed to build upon knowledge and skills gained in previous sessions through middle and high school:
+Our evidence-based, cumulative curriculum is designed for students to build upon knowledge and skills gained in previous sessions throughout middle and high school: